alfwatt/KitBridge/README.md

 - open source example app (besides the CardView and SparkKit)
 - Implement ILGradient on top of CGGradient on UIKit
 - ILSparkMeterTextStyle on ILSparkStack needs to offset values in the view
-- colorist: Add command line optoions to parse and convert colors
+- colorist: Add command line options to parse and convert colors

 <a id="versions"></a>
 ## Version History